Bill Luallen chats with Mark Bischoff, Vice President of Sales at Tarkett, to discuss flooring industry trends and standards.

 Mark Bischoff learned very early in his career that doing the right thing for customers is key to longevity and success.
 While paying his way through college, Mark worked for Sears, the third largest flooring retailer in the country at the time.
-Mark says, “Sears was a great place to learn the business because it was ‘Satisfaction Guaranteed or Your Money Back’, even on installed products and services.”
-That experience helped to form his value system and, Mark states, “I still carry those lessons with me.”
+He notes, “Sears was a great place to learn the business because it was ‘Satisfaction Guaranteed or Your Money Back’, even on installed products and services.”
+That experience helped to form his value system and, he states, “I still carry those lessons with me.”

-How does Tarkett try to meet customer’s expectations?
+How does Tarkett try to meet customer expectations?
 By offering a world-class system of products and services that satisfies the customer and improves their flooring experience.
-“Our industry tends to bundle products, but bundling is not a system,” Mark says.
+“Our industry tends to bundle products, but bundling is not a system,” Mark points out.
 “A modern grocery store is a bundle of products, and what Apple brings to the marketplace is a system.”
 Tarkett’s goal is to provide the ultimate flooring experience for their customer.
-While there’s still work to be done to meet that objective, Mark says, “Tarkett has found great success developing a broad and deep portfolio to support the client’s priorities.”
-He also states, “Clients recognize and respond to groups of flooring products and services that work together in a coordinated way – color, design, function, sustainability, life-safety, maintenance, reclamation.”
+While there’s still work to be done to meet that objective, he states, “Tarkett has found great success developing a broad and deep portfolio to support the client’s priorities.”
+He adds, “Clients recognize and respond to groups of flooring products and services that work together in a coordinated way – color, design, function, sustainability, life-safety, maintenance, reclamation.”

 “The end user should be everyone’s target audience.
 Flooring helps to support end user business objectives, and we need to spend time with them to tell a sincere and compelling value story.
 The best value story shared with sincerity always wins.”

 Building and providing a varied portfolio of solutions can be very effective in increasing business.
-Mark says, “We try to manage the market opportunity as a chess game, not a game of checkers.”
+Mark explains, “We try to manage the market opportunity as a chess game, not a game of checkers.”
 The acquisition of “best-in-class” companies in the last decade has expanded Tarkett’s reach in the marketplace.
-“FieldTurf, Johnsonite, Centiva, and Tandus were companies that were well-positioned and very successful in the marketplace when Tarkett acquired them,” Mark says.
+“FieldTurf, Johnsonite, Centiva, and Tandus were companies that were well-positioned and very successful in the marketplace when Tarkett acquired them,” he notes.
 “None of the brands were in trouble; in fact, they were all very healthy.
 Each acquisition brings unique manufacturing capabilities as well as incredibly talented people into the business.”

 “I have a great group of people on my team, and I am very interested in making sure that they surpass all of my successes.
 Another early career lesson for me – ‘It is an honor to lead and develop others.’
 That is a fact.”

 Mark believes that resistance to innovation delays growth in the flooring industry.
-“The last few major examples of innovation in North America were the introduction of carpet tile, laminate flooring, and large format porcelain tile,” he says, “Each of those innovations were resisted for decades.”
-He also states, “The construction industry puts up many hurdles to change.
+“The last few major examples of innovation in North America were the introduction of carpet tile, laminate flooring, and large format porcelain tile,” he notes, “And each of those innovations were resisted for decades.”
+Mark adds, “The construction industry puts up many hurdles to change.
 Incremental innovation – new patterns, larger sizes, adjustments to formulas – is accepted as long as it does not disrupt the pricing/bidding process or labor education levels.”

 “Ongoing maintenance is important for the long term performance of the flooring material and the safety of the building occupants.
 Most of the products available in the industry today will perform well, even if they are abused.”